Ketchup. The evil vice in our home.

 - Store in the fridge for 1 -2 weeks.

-Enjoy!
-You can find the original recipe by the Mommypotamus here.
+You can find the original recipe by Heather at Mommypotamus here.